Sensitivity Analysis

 Sensitivity Options

-Several options will affect the results of the sensitivity analysis.
+There’s a number of options that will affect the results of the sensitivity analysis.

 Impacts Pane Options

 The sensitivity is all about seeing the impact of the risks.
-In the impacts pane, you choose which impact.
-It could, for example, be the impact on the finish date of the project or the duration of a summary.
+In the impacts pane you choose which impact.
+It could for example be the impact on the finish date of the project or on the duration of a summary.

-Changing the options in the impacts pane will immediately affect the charts and impacts table.
-If the analysis needs to be re-run to produce the results you will get a message offering you the possibility to cancel.
+Changing the options in the impacts pane will have an immediate effect on the charts and impacts table.
+If the analysis needs to be re-run in order to produce the results you will get a message offering you to the possibility to cancel.

 Option | Description |